Slattsveen/qBot/README.txt

 	unsigned short gx, gy, gz;			// gyroscope values unsigned short distVal;				// measurement from distance sensor in cm

+qBot sensor pin names, sensors can be read manually by calling for example analogRead(qBot.reflSens[0]):
+	const char reflSens[3];				// can be read digital or analog const char lightSens;				// can be read digital or analog const char reedSensA1;				// can be read digital or analog const char buttons[2];				// Can be attached to interrupt 2 and 3

 qBot functions: